AC1706-67/bioreceipt.ai/BIOPULSE_MVP_AUDIT_REPORT.md

 **MVP READINESS STATUS: 🟡 PARTIALLY READY (65% Complete)**

-BioPulse.AI has a solid foundation with excellent Phase 1-3 components, but **critical MVP requirements are missing**.
+BioReceipt.AI has a solid foundation with excellent Phase 1-3 components, but **critical MVP requirements are missing**.
 The current architecture supports advanced features but lacks essential MVP foundations.

 ### 🚨 **CRITICAL BLOCKERS FOR MVP LAUNCH:**
 1. **No Production Database** - Currently using local storage only